Battlepillars/Wro/README.md

 ## Potential improvements - Powertrain:
 - Use the same wheels for the back wheels as the front axis, as the front wheels have better traction and are easier to clean and maintain.

-- Encoders on rear wheels or the motor for precise wheel slip detection, better traction control, more accurate speed control and for the detection of the wheels spinning on uneven surfaces, e.g. bumps.
+- Encoders on rear wheels or on the motor for precise wheel slip detection, better traction control, more accurate speed control and for detecting the wheels spinning on uneven surfaces, e.g. bumps.

 - Maintain high steering angles while providing front wheel drive.
 That would prevent the front weels from sliding at high steering angles.